laminas/laminas-session/docs/book/v2/migration/preparing-for-v3.md

 ### Invokable Factory Classes

-Due to the upcomming update to `laminas/laminas-servicemanager 4` in version 3.0, all factory classes implementing `Laminas\ServiceManager\Factory\FactoryInterface` will be forced to be invokable classes:
+Due to the upcoming update to `laminas/laminas-servicemanager 4` in version 3.0, all factory classes implementing `Laminas\ServiceManager\Factory\FactoryInterface` will be forced to be invokable classes:

 - `ContainerAbstractServiceFactory`
 - `SessionConfigFactory`